 - Choose a seat with a label that states that it meets or exceeds Federal Motor Vehicle Safety Standard 213.

 - Accept a used seat with caution.
 Never use a seat that's more than 6 years old or one that was in a crash (even if it looks OK, it could be structurally unsound).
 Avoid seats that are missing parts or are not labeled with the manufacture date and model number (you'll have no way to know about recalls), or do not come with an instruction manual.
+Also, check the seat for the manufacturer's recommended "expiration date."
 If you have any doubts about a seat's history, or if it is cracked or shows signs of wear and tear, don't use it.

 - If you accept a used seat, contact the manufacturer for recommendations on how long the seat can safely be used and to find out if it's ever been recalled.
 Recalls are quite common, and the manufacturer might be able to provide you with a replacement part or new model.